YcaroFernandes/mercedes/README.md

 - To run the test on a browser other than chrome, make a change to the class: Config.class.
 Comment out the lines containing the Chrome information and remove the uncomment where the chrome information contains.

+- At the end of the run, the prints are generated inside the project folder.